lat0s/FlossophyUI/README.md

 ## About The Project

+### Attention ⚠️ It won't work without additional configuration and an API, unless you use [this one](https://github.com/lat0s/FlossophyREST) i made specifically for Flossophy if you want to test everything.
 Flossophy User Interface is the frontend of a modern dental care application.
 It allows patients to:

 - Register / Login.